 Experience the Battle of Pleasant Hill Reenactment on April 13-15, 2018 at the Battle of Pleasant Hill Camp and Battleground in Pllican, Louisiana.
 The Battle of Pleasant Hill was the largest battle fought west of the Mississippi River.
 The Battle of Pleasant Hill Reenactment is on the ground hallowed those many years ago by the blood of Americans locked in mortal combat.
-The Battle of Pleasant Hill Committee and the host units, the 3rd Louisiana Infantry and the 3rd Texas Cavalry look forward to seeing you all there!
+The Battle of Pleasant Hill Committee and the host unit, the Trans-Mississippi Volunteer Infantry, look forward to seeing you all there!

 Battle of Pleasant Hill Reenactment

 Pleasant Hill re-enactments and activities in the re-enactors camp will take place 3 miles north of Pleasant Hill at 23271 Hwy.
 175, Pelican, LA.

 6:00 – 10:00 a.m.
 Breakfast – Battlefield Hall